 1 At hearing, claimant implied that it was possible that P had received tips from rooms 145 and 164, and misunderstood the manager when he asked her whether she had received tips, because P did not speak English and the manager communicated with her via the talk-to-text translation app.
 Transcript at 24-25.
 It is implausible that P misunderstood and erroneously stated she had not received tips when she actually had received them, however, because P and the manager later went to the rooms to look for the tips and they were not there.
-The acts of going together, looking for the tips, and not finding them would have
+The acts of going together, looking for the tips, and not finding them would have disabused P of any misunderstanding, had there initially been one because of the talk-to-text translation app.

 2 The employer included room entry logs among their documentary evidence.
 Exhibit 1 at 23-25.
 However, review of the logs suggests that they are not a complete account of room entries as they lack, at minimum, evidence of when management accessed the rooms.
-Accordingly, the record supports claimant's assertion at hearing that the logs contain "incomplete and missing information" and therefore, though they have some evidentiary value, they do not rule out the possibility that someone else had access to rooms between when the manager took the photos of the tips on November 28, 2024 and when P cleaned the rooms on November 29, 2024.
+Accordingly, the record supports claimant's assertion at hearing that the logs contain "incomplete and missing information" and therefore, though they have some evidentiary value, they do not rule out the possibility that someone else had access to rooms between when the manager took the photos of the tips on November 28, 2024, and when P cleaned the rooms on November 29, 2024.
 Transcript at 21.